 So how did the story begin?

 Let us turn back time to mid-2019 when the main character of this story, Roaring Kitty uploaded his first post on Reddit, an online forum, showcasing his $53,000 investments in GameStop, a video game retailer.
-At that time, everyone thought he was crazy by being bullish on a struggling company.
+At that time, everyone thought he was crazy for being bullish on a struggling company.
 Some users even ridicule his investment but he was holding firm to his beliefs.

 Roaring kitty, whose real name is Keith Gill was working as a financial wellness advisor based on a LinkedIn profile which has since been removed.
 He started a YouTube channel last summer and was focusing on GameStop discussions.
 He portrayed a fun personality by making jokes and sipping beers in his videos and wearing his signature red bandana.
 Initially, he had very few subscribers but after GameStop took off, more and more people noticed him and he gained nearly 270,000 subscribers in January alone.
 At the time of writing, he is sitting at half a million subscribers and it keeps growing.